 - Niche experts

-Some influential profiles are spotted by brands or agencies and can monetize their visibility through sponsored content or paid professional opportunities.
+Some influential profiles may be noticed by brands, agencies or organizations, then value their visibility through sponsored content or paid professional opportunities.

-Another approach is to redirect your audience to external paid content.
-This means leaving LinkedIn and often charging readers, which naturally reduces engagement.
+Another approach is to redirect the audience toward paid external content.
+This means leaving LinkedIn and often asking readers to pay, which can naturally reduce engagement.

 - Paid newsletters